- Niedax | Kleinhuis | Fintech

 Corrosion protection

 Galvanized surfaces are given corrosion resistance by passivation after galvanising.
 In the case of electrogalvanizing, the corrosion protection period is determined by a salt spray test in accordance with DIN EN ISO 9227 NSS.
 Depending on the coating thickness and passivation type, the corrosion protection in the salt spray chamber is up to 1008 hours.
 Reworking on site as a result of damage to the surfaces during transportation, storage and installation is not possible.
-There is no "self-healing effect" with electrogalvanising as there is with strip galvanising; cut edges remain bare.
+There is no "self-healing effect" with electrogalvanising as there is with pre-galvanising; cut edges remain bare.

 Application examples from the Niedax program